mozilla/bigquery-etl/docs/reference/schema_includes.md

   - `table`: Fully qualified ID of the table/view to include from (must have a `schema.yaml` file or be a stable table).
   - `file`: File path of the schema YAML file to include from (relative to the root of the repository).
 - `field`: Field path of the field to include.
+- `append_description`: Optional text to append to the included field's description.
+- `prepend_description`: Optional text to prepend to the included field's description.

 #### Examples:
 ```yaml